remotestorage/chef/cookbooks/firewall/README.md

 # Recipes

 ### default
-The default recipe creates a firewall resource with action install, and if `node['firewall']['allow_ssh']`, opens port 22 from the world.
+The default recipe creates a firewall resource with action install.

+### disable_firewall
+Used to disable platform specific firewall.
+Many clouds have their own firewall configured outside of the OS instance such as AWS Security Groups.

 # Attributes

 * `default['firewall']['allow_ssh'] = false`, set true to open port 22 for SSH when the default recipe runs
 * `default['firewall']['allow_mosh'] = false`, set to true to open UDP ports 60000 - 61000 for [Mosh][0] when the default recipe runs
 * `default['firewall']['allow_winrm'] = false`, set true to open port 5989 for WinRM when the default recipe runs
+* `default['firewall']['allow_loopback'] = false`, set to true to allow all traffic on the loopback interface
+* `default['firewall']['allow_icmp'] = false`, set true to allow icmp protocol on supported OSes (note: ufw and windows implementations don't support this)

 * `default['firewall']['ubuntu_iptables'] = false`, set to true to use iptables on Ubuntu / Debian when using the default recipe
 * `default['firewall']['redhat7_iptables'] = false`, set to true to use iptables on Red Hat / CentOS 7 when using the default recipe

 * `default['firewall']['ufw']['defaults']` hash for template `/etc/default/ufw`
 * `default['firewall']['iptables']['defaults']` hash for default policies for 'filter' table's chains`

+* `default['firewall']['windows']['defaults']` hash to define inbound / outbound firewall policy on Windows platform

 * `default['firewall']['allow_established'] = true`, set to false if you don't want a related/established default rule on iptables
 * `default['firewall']['ipv6_enabled'] = true`, set to false if you don't want IPv6 related/established default rule on iptables (this enables ICMPv6, which is required for much of IPv6 communication)